-All Audiology Australia (AudA), Australian College of Audiology (ACAud) and Hearing Aid Audiology Society of Australia (HAASA) members must cooperate with the Ethics Review Committee (ERC) in the consideration, investigation and hearing of complaints according to the Complaints Management and Resolution Procedure.
+All Audiology Australia (AudA), Australian College of Audiology (ACAud) Inc. HAASA members must cooperate with the Ethics Review Committee (ERC) in the consideration, investigation and hearing of complaints according to the Complaints Management and Resolution Procedure.
 Failure to cooperate fully and professionally with the ERC is a breach of Standard 1.2b in the Code of Conduct.
-Breaches of the Code of Conduct by members may result in the ERC recommending to the Board of AudA, ACAud, or HAASA that:
+Breaches of the Code of Conduct by members may result in the ERC recommending to the Board of AudA or ACAud Inc. HAASA that:

-- The member is formally warned and reprimanded - The member is required to undergo mediation, counselling or further education or training in relation to a particular issue or area - The member is placed on probation for a specified period of time which may include a period of supervised practice, a restriction on the practice areas or types of clients the member is permitted to consult - The member is suspended for a specified period of time in accordance with the constitution of AudA, ACAud or HAASA - The member's membership and/or eligibility for membership is terminated or cancelled in accordance with the constitution of AudA, ACAud, or HAASA
+- The member is formally warned and reprimanded - The member is required to undergo mediation, counselling or further education or training in relation to a particular issue or area - The member is placed on probation for a specified period of time which may include a period of supervised practice, a restriction on the practice areas or types of clients the member is permitted to consult - The member is suspended for a specified period of time in accordance with the constitution of AudA or ACAud Inc. HAASA - The member's membership and/or eligibility for membership is terminated or cancelled in accordance with the constitution of AudA or ACAud Inc. HAASA